Tawanda23/Tawanda23/README.md

 }
 ```

-I am a Junior DevOps Engineer with a passion for cloud computing and all things Artificial Intelligence.
+I am a Software Developer with a passion for DevOps and cloud computing.
 I am interested in Kubernetes for containerisation and Terraform for Infrastructure provisioning.
-I am currently working on improving my knowledge on AWS.
+I am currently working on improving my knowledge on AWS and Javascript frameworks.

 <!--
 **Tawanda23/Tawanda23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.